stevenhuyn/NBA-2K77/README.md

 - It looked uninteresting.
 - It didn't provide the user feedback when they had attached their hook to a surface.

-We decided to add a vertex shader to displace each vertex in the liner renderer based on a function of the distance with the Sine function.
+We decided to add a custom vertex shader to displace each vertex in the liner renderer based on a function of the distance with the sine function.
 This would make the rope have a wave appearance.

-The first implementation was done so rudimentarily as follows:
+The first implementation was done rudimentarily as follows:

 ```glsl
 float distanceFromGun  = abs(distance(v.vertex, _GunLocation));
 float displacement = sin(lengthA) * _Amplitude;
 v.vertex += displacement;
 ```

+This along with increasing the number of vertecies from of the line from 2 to 1000 resulted in:

 <p align="center">
   <img src="Images/RopeIter2.png" width="500">
 </p>